Skip to main content

 Malware in Computer Systems

-Last updated on November 23rd, 2024 Posted on November 23, 2024 by 0
+Last updated on December 6th, 2024 Posted on December 5, 2024 by 3

 malware in computer systems

 Malware, short for “malicious software,” refers to programs designed to harm, disrupt, or exploit computer systems.
 It includes viruses, worms, ransomware, and spyware, targeting individuals and organizations to steal data, damage operations, or gain unauthorized access.
-Malware spreads via infected files, emails, or websites, posing significant cybersecurity threats globally.
+It spreads via infected files, emails, or websites, posing significant cybersecurity threats globally.

 • Malware, short for malicious software, is a category of software intentionally created to disrupt, damage, or gain unauthorized access to computer systems, networks, or devices.